reTHINK-project/testbeds/docs/d6.4/idp.md

 ### Identity parameters negotiation tests.

 Conformance tests have been conducted to enable the use of IdP-Proxy according to the IETF specifications of the WebRTC Security architecture [3].
-As described in [Corre et al. paper](https://link.springer.com/chapter/10.1007%2F978-3-319-60131-1_27) We evaluated the possibility to deploy negotiation over ACR and IdP's origin with current WebRTC specications.
+As described in [Corre et al. paper](https://link.springer.com/chapter/10.1007%2F978-3-319-60131-1_27) we evaluated the possibility to deploy negotiation over ACR and IdP's origin with current WebRTC specifications.
 Our conclusion shows that it is not possible to request ACR to IdP Proxy when calling the generateAssertion function.
 As a result, the specication would need to be updated to support ACR negotiation.
 In particular: the generateAssertion function could be extended to accept additional parameters, and the IdentityValidationResult could be left open to extensions.
 We implemented our identity parameters negotiation solution on the CS side as it was the simplest solution.
 As identity negotiation is most useful in scenarios of inter-operable communication services, such services could be acting as the identity recommendation source.
-This may seems to contradict theWebRTC trust model with untrusted CS.
+This may seems to contradict the WebRTC trust model with untrusted CS.
 However, in the interoperable scenario, we may want to relax the trust model and consider that a CS may be trusted by its own user.
 In this situation a CS could be well-suited to provide recommendation and evaluation of the other-peer's authentication.
-This has been inplemented in a simple WebRTC application that uses our IdPProxy.
+This has been implemented in a simple WebRTC application that uses our IdPProxy.
 Step one:
 Bob is connecting to his WebRTC Application (https://acor-webrtc.rethink2.orange-labs.fr/) using his identity, and opens a room.
 Step two:
-Alice connects to the same application ans join bob's room.
+Alice connects to the same application and join bob's room.
 At this stage, they can communicate, but no identity proof have been exchanged.
 Step three:
 Alice claims to Bob an Identity assertion, with a trust level to 2, and a hint to get a subset of accepted IdPs domains.
 Stet four: